dima618/aboutme/_posts/projects/2020-08-30-AntiJuulinator.md

     url: "/assets/images/projects/redpineapple/IMG_4640.gif"
     alt: "Red Pineapple website on a mobile device"
 ---
-<p style="padding: 0 0 2rem;">"How can we stop people from vaping?" was a hot topic in 2019, so we proposed a solution: a stationary device that detects when a person brings a juul close to their face and shoots the person with water, or any liquid of choice.
+<p style="padding: 0 0 2rem;">"How can we prevent vaping?" was a hot topic in 2019, so we proposed a solution: a stationary device that detects when a person brings a juul close to their face and shoots the person with water, or any liquid of choice.
 This was acomplished by a camera, and a rotating spray head that would aim at the person within the camera's view and shoot them with water if necessary.</p>
 <h2>My Part</h2>
 <h1>Software:</h1>
 <p style="padding: 0 0 2rem;">I created a Windows Forms Application using the C# .NET framework for calibrating and running the OpenCV image recognition for both: Juuls and faces.
 For recognizing the Juul I had to train a CascadeClassifier myself, but luckily OpenCV already provided a CascadeClassifier trained for faces.
 Since the webcam on the computer was separate from the spray head and could be placed anywhere, I had to implement a calibration tool that would record the servo positions when the spray head was pointed in each corner of the camera view.
 Using these servo positions, I was able to translate coordinates from the webcam's view to the correct servo positions; ensuring that the spray head was pointed at the person.</p>